○ Do you have a Workplace drug testing policy?

 - Reduced employee theft.

 - Decreased cost of insurance, such as workers’ compensation.

 Cons to the company:

 - Frequently call out or arrive late to the workplace.

 - Struggle with productivity.

 - File for workers’ compensation claims and benefits.

-We stock many options for drug testing in the workplace and provide valuable information on how to use drug tests and what drug they detect.
+We stock many drug testing options for the workplace and provide valuable information on drug tests and what substance they detect.